SABC 1: Sports

 SABC1 airs Premier Soccer League (PSL) matches during the weekend and also holds broadcasting rights for other football events such as the Africa Cup of Nations, the FIFA World Cup, and Bafana Bafana And Banyana Banyana international friendlies.

 However, in August 2019, the channel could not afford the broadcast rights to the PSL season, resulting in a blackout of sports on both TV and radio platforms and the suspension of match broadcasts for a period.
 This angered soccer fans who did not have access to SuperSport on DStv, as MultiChoice held the sports rights.
 Sports Minister Nathi Mthethwa and Communications Minister Stella Ndabeni-Abrahams announced that, following a meeting with the public broadcaster's board and MultiChoice, a resolution had been reached, and soccer matches resumed as normal.

 Movies

 The network airs classic action, horror, drama, comedy, sci-fi, adventure, thriller, romance, and fantasy movies on certain weekends.
 SABC 1 also broadcasts Kicking Kung Fu movies on Fridays.

 Children and education

 SABC 1 features some foreign children's programming, mostly from Disney Junior.
 In addition, it airs the longest-running local kids' show, YoTV, which broadcasts five times a week and once every weekend.
 The channel also offers shows under its SABC Education banner that cater to all ages, such as the high school revision show Geleza Nathi and career-focused shows like Ispani and Teenagers on A Mission.

 Generations 2014 Incident

 This occurred on 31 October 2014 when 16 actors were fired.
 Due to in a shortage of R500 million (South African rand), Generations aired from 1993 to 2014.
-From the 30 September to 30 November 2014, the series went on to hiatus.
+From the 30 September to 30 November 2014, the series went on to an indefinite hiatus.